WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

-Post categories help keep content organized for your site visitors …
+Post categories help classify your site’s posts into topics and keep your content organized for site visitors …

-If you organise your posts by categories, your blog readers can then narrow their search by specific categories to see all posts belonging to that particular category.
+If you organise your posts by categories, site users can then narrow their search by specific categories to see all posts listed under that topic.

-To add new categories when you create a new post, click the + Add New Category link …
+To add a new category when creating a new post, click the + Add New Category link in this section …

 To learn more about using WordPress post categories, go here:

-Post Tags allow you to finetune how posts can be organized …
+Post Tags allow you to finetune how you organise posts …

 Note: The way post tags display on your site is controlled by your theme.
-Depending on your active WordPress theme, tags may or may not appear in your post …
+Depending on the WordPress theme you have installed, tags may or may not show up in your post …

-Or they may display differently … even in different areas of your page, again, depending on the theme you are using …
+Or they may display differently … even in different areas of your page, again, depending on which theme you use …

-(Tags May Display Differently In Different WP Themes)
+(WP Post Tags May Display Differently In Different Themes)

-To add new tags to your posts, type in comma-separated keywords into the Tags feature and click the Add button …
+You can add new tags to your posts by typing in keywords separated by commas into the “Tags” area and clicking the Add button …

 (WordPress Post Tags)